sara-nl/singularity-course/run-singularity-cartesius.md

  sbatch jobsubmit-python2-bind.sh
  ```

 Check the output of your job.

+> **_Food for brain:_**
+>
-What do you see and why?
+> * What do you see and why?
+Didn't you just tell me that the /scratch-shared is shared amongst on all worker nodes.

-Recall the steps we performed in the previous section of building images.
+Recall the steps we performed in the previous section for building images.
 Although /scratch-shared space is mounted you need to specify the correct path.
 There are several ways to do it as follows:

   ```sh
   echo "By specifying the path to the files"